vmware-nsx/terraform_edge_topologies/4pnic_hosts_2vSphereClusters/README.md

 ## Screenshot from a deployment using the default values of the variable file
 This section has screenshots from a lab environment deployed without changing the value of the variables in the variables.tf file.
 It should help identify where those values are applied, for example, the variables referring to the IPs used for the management interfaces and the uplinks of the edge nodes.

-VDS distributed-port-groups.
+### VDS distributed-port-groups
 The Terraform deployment creates 4 trunk dvpgs on each VDS, two for each pair of uplinks, 1 and 2, and 3 and 4.
 Each dvpg is configured with an active/standby explicit failover teaming policy as described in the VDS diagram layout above.

 ![alt text](https://github.com/vmware-nsx/terraform_edge_topologies/blob/main/4pnic_hosts_2vSphereClusters/assets/dvpgs.png)

-Edge VMs (8):
+### Edge VMs (8):

 ![alt text](https://github.com/vmware-nsx/terraform_edge_topologies/blob/main/4pnic_hosts_2vSphereClusters/assets/Edge_VMS.png)

+### Edge uplink profiles
-Edge uplink profiles, one per rack (or vSphere cluster).
+One per rack (or vSphere cluster).
 Identical except for the Edge TEP VLAN:

 ![alt text](https://github.com/vmware-nsx/terraform_edge_topologies/blob/main/4pnic_hosts_2vSphereClusters/assets/edge_uplink_profile_cluster1.png)

 ![alt text](https://github.com/vmware-nsx/terraform_edge_topologies/blob/main/4pnic_hosts_2vSphereClusters/assets/edge_uplink_profile_cluster2.png)

-Edge uplinks VLAN segments(4).
+### Edge uplinks VLAN segments(4)
 Not shown in the screenshot but they use, in order, VLAN 100, 300, 200, and 400.
 The left segments use the teaming policy "uplink_1_only", and the right segments "uplink_2_only".
 The teaming policies have been added to the two edge VLAN transport zones.

 ![alt text](https://github.com/vmware-nsx/terraform_edge_topologies/blob/main/4pnic_hosts_2vSphereClusters/assets/uplink_vlan_segments.png)

-T0 Uplink interfaces (16):
+### T0 Uplink interfaces (16)

 ![alt text](https://github.com/vmware-nsx/terraform_edge_topologies/blob/main/4pnic_hosts_2vSphereClusters/assets/T0_uplinks.png)

-BGP Peers (4):
+### BGP Peers (4)

 ![alt text](https://github.com/vmware-nsx/terraform_edge_topologies/blob/main/4pnic_hosts_2vSphereClusters/assets/BGP_PEERs.png)

-BGP Configuration:
+### BGP Configuration

 ![alt text](https://github.com/vmware-nsx/terraform_edge_topologies/blob/main/4pnic_hosts_2vSphereClusters/assets/BGP_Config.png)